eqld/nlsh/README.md

 # (command output appears here)
 ```

 This tells the model not to suggest the same command again and to try a different approach.
+To encourage more diverse suggestions with each regeneration attempt, the temperature parameter (which controls randomness) is automatically increased by 0.1 for each regeneration, starting from 0.2 and capping at 1.0.
+This applies to both `nlsh` command generation and `nlgc` commit message generation.

 ### System Context Tools